-The CDC notes that all parents considering a water birth must take necessary precautions to make sure that they aren’t accidentally creating a bacteria haven.
+The CDC notes that all parents considering a water birth must take necessary precautions to make sure they aren’t accidentally creating a bacteria haven.

 To keep a birthing tub sanitary:

-- Have your water source tested for legionella bacteria.
+- Have your water source tested for Legionella bacteria.

 - If possible, use sterilized water or sterilize your tap water.